Teaching Scholars Program

 The Teaching Scholars Program is a two-year program where first-year scholars attend weekly workshops from 8:00 am to 9:00 am on Thursdays via Zoom.
 Second-year scholars meet monthly at a time of their choice to collaborate on research projects.
 In addition, second-year scholars act as mentors for the first-year scholars and may involve first-year scholars in on-going research and scholarship projects.

 To apply complete the application and click "Enroll."
 To assist you in the completion of your application you will find below a template to use as an example.
+The 2022 application will be available in the Spring of 2022.

 Sample third person biosketch limited to 300 words: